 Keep your extremities warm.
 You lose the most body heat from your hands, feet and head.
 Wearing heavy socks, gloves/mittens, and a hat helps trap heat and keep you warm.

-During the winter, it can be tempting to stop and get that piping hot coffee every morning to take the edge off the winter chill or curl up with a big bowl of processed soup at the end of the day.
-A good alternative to munching on all the appealing processed food winter time has to offer it to make a homemade soup or casserole!
+It can be tempting to stop and get that piping hot coffee to take the edge off the winter chill or curl up with a big bowl of processed soup at the end of the day.
+A alternative to munching on processed food is to make a homemade soup or casserole!
 That may sound daunting, but there are so many delicious, simple slow cooker recipes available on the internet these days!
 On Sunday, make a big batch of slow cooker turkey chili, beef stew, or minestrone soup and have it for lunch throughout the week!

 Vitamin C is an essential vitamin found in fruits and vegetables that supports your bones, skin, and immune system.
 The best way to get Vitamin C is through foods, but during the winter it doesn’t hurt to take a supplement to help boost your immune system function to help it fight off those pesky colds and the flu.